tobiastimm/frontend-coding-first-steps/src/03/README.md

 ## Lesson

 Last but not least the `footer`.
-A `<footer>` typically contains information about the author of the section, copyright data or links to related documents.
+A `<footer>` typically contains information about the author of the section, copyright data, or links to related documents.
 It is not required to have a `footer` in an HTML file.

-The footer always belongs to it's nearest anchestor.
+The footer always belongs to its nearest ancestor.

 ```html
 <article>